SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 A component is identified by a `Component.js` file in the directory.

 By default, the pipeline does not fail based on lint findings.
-If you'd like to enable thresholds for lint, you can it like in this example:
+The following example shows how to enable thresholds for linting:

 ```yaml
 lint: